 LCS projects with multiple sensors placed in different locations often demand flexibility and triaging capability in order to make the best use of available resources.
-Beyond the setting-up stage, there are several small tasks that can drain time and resources.
-Travel times from one location to another to troubleshoot for setup/ troubleshooting/repair/replacement can be long, and it helps to have a skilled field project manager who can prioritise and plan network maintenance in the most efficient way.
+Beyond the setting-up stage, there are small tasks that can drain time and resources.
+Travel times from one location to another to troubleshoot for setup/ troubleshooting/repair/replacement can be long, and it helps to have a skilled field project manager who can prioritise and plan network maintenance efficiently.